Nickanda/cs2620-final-project/journal.md

 ![cifar-10](images/cifar-10.png)

-In summary, we are able to succesfully train our models in a distributed way.
-We documented our journey creating this code base, which is described in our Readme as follows:
+In summary, in this project, motivated by increasingly large ML model training runs, we succesfully train our models across GPUs in a a distributed, parallel, and fault tolerant way.
+We documented our journey creating this code base, which has an organization described in our Readme.
+We recorded what we did day-to-day, which can be found below:

 ## April 24, 2025 - Thursday

 **Project Kickoff**

-- Conducted initial planning meeting to outline project requirements with team (Alex, Maya, Raj, and myself)
+- Conducted initial planning meeting to outline project requirements
 - Defined core objectives: implement a fault-tolerant model parallel ResNet architecture capable of continuing execution even if one or more nodes fail during training
-- Set up GitHub repository "ft-model-parallel" and invited team members as collaborators
+- Set up GitHub repository
-- Created initial project structure with directories for source code, checkpoints, and data
+- Created initial project structure with directories for source code and data
 - Created README.md with project overview, goals, and setup instructions

 **Environment Setup:**

 - Installed PyTorch 2.1.0 with CUDA 12.1 support across all development machines
-- Set up four NVIDIA A100 GPUs in our primary test cluster for distributed testing
+- Set up GPUs (Apple ones and NVIDIA A100s on the Harvard cluster) in our primary test cluster for distributed testing
-- Created requirements.txt file with essential packages
+- Created requirements.txt file with initial essential packages
 - Configured logging system to track distributed operations across nodes

 **Key Decisions:**

 - Decided to use PyTorch's distributed module for communication after comparing it with alternatives like Ray and Horovod
-- Chose ResNet as our base architecture for model parallelism implementation due to its modular structure and well-defined stages
+- Chose ResNet as our base architecture for model parallelism implementation due to its modular structure and well-defined stages and estiblished nature
 - Agreed on a stage-based approach to model parallelism, splitting ResNet into 5 logical stages:
   1. Initial convolution and pooling
   2. Layer1 (2-3 residual blocks)